 Store in a cool and dark place

-Exposing sriracha to areas where the temperature fluctuates for an extended length of time may degrade its quality.
+Exposing Sriracha to areas where the temperature fluctuates for an extended time may degrade its quality.
 This sauce can be kept at room temperature.

 Store in pantry

 Keep it away from any source of heat, such as an oven.
 If you’re wondering whether it’s safe to store it in a kitchen cabinet or pantry, you’re lucky since Sriracha would fit right in.